frc5417/Swerve-Documentation/docs/Programming/Intro.md

     S_{x} = (cos(joystickAngle) * cos(gryo)) - (sin(joystickAngle) * sin(gyro))
           = (joyStick_x * cos(gyro)) - (joyStick_y * sin(gyro))
 $$

 $$
     S_{y} = (cos(joystickAngle) * sin(gyro)) + (sin(joystickAngle) * cos(gyro))
           = (joyStick_x * sin(gyro)) +  (joyStick_y * cos(gyro))
 $$

 where `joystickX` and `joystickY` are the X and Y magnitudes of our joystick respectively.

+Of course, this is all in units from 0-1 (or rather, unitless).
+This can be given directly to the motor speeds, or if you need the values in terms of m/s, you can multiply the vector by your maximum velocity.

+### The Rotation Vector

+A swerve drive can rotate, strafe, or do both at the same time! in order to handle rotation, we need one more vector.
+Thankfully, this one is takes much less work to compute than the previuos vector.

+***Add diagram of roation vectors on each wheel***

+The direction of the rotation vectors doesn't change, rather the but rather the magnitude.
+The magnitude is determined by the Right Joysticks y value (r_joy_y).
+We can say that for each wheel,

+$$
+R_{1} = [ rJoyy, π/4 ]
+$$

+$$
+R_{2} = [ rJoyy, 7π/4 ]
+$$

+$$
+R_{3} = [ rJoyy, 5π/4 ]
+$$

+$$
+R_{4} = [ rJoyy, 3π/4 ]
+$$

+### Conclusion

+We now have our rotation and strafing vectors.
+All that's left for us to do is convert each one to component form and add them together to form the final velocity vector for each wheel.